welvet/SillyTavern-MessageSummarize/README.md

   - https://github.com/SillyTavern/SillyTavern/pull/3331#issue-2803412920
   - https://github.com/SillyTavern/SillyTavern/pull/3430#issue-2831026016
 - **New Feature**: You can now manually exclude a summarization from being injected without deleting it.
 A new button has been added to the message button menu to toggle the inclusion of the summary (labelled "Force Exclude").
 Manually excluded summaries will be colored a darker grey color than automatically excluded summaries.
-- **New Feature**: You can now prevent certain characters from being summarized in group chats.
+- **New Feature**: You can now prevent specific characters from being summarized in group chats.
 To do this, open the group chat panel and go down to where you would normally mute characters.
 Use the glowing brain icon to toggle whether a character will be summarized.
 Note that this is separate from config profiles, and will only apply to the group chat you are in.
 - **New Feature**: Option to trigger auto-summarization immediately *before* a new message instead of *after* a new message.
 This is useful if you don't want to use message lag to prevent the most recent message from getting immediately summarized after it is received.
 The tradeoff between this and message lag is that with this setting you don't get the opportunity to edit the summary before it is injected for the next message, whereas with message lag the summary of the most recent message won't be generated until after the next message.
 An example use-case for this setting would be if you have set your "Message History Limit" to 0, meaning that your previous messages aren't injected into context at all and you are completely relying on summaries.
 But, you also want to save on generation tokens by waiting until you have finished editing/swiping to perform a summary of the most recent message.
 In this case, you can't use message lag because then the most recent summary wouldn't be present for context.
 Instead, you would need to use this setting to prevent the most recent message from getting immediately summarized while also ensuring that the summary is generated before the next message.
 - **New Feature**: New button to copy all summaries in the entire chat to clipboard.
 - **New Slash Command**: `/stop_summarization` -  same as the stop button, aborts any summarization currently running.